prarthana-145/n8n-autodocx/README.md

 Click the image below to watch a demo video of the application in action.
 The video (`demo_video.mp4`) is located in this repository.

-*Note: You may need to update the path to your video file if you change its name or location.*

 [![Watch the Demo](./assets/thumbnail.jpg)](./assets/demovideo.mp4)